Topazoo/Gear_S3_Wifi_Messaging/README.md

 server=SERVER
 key=KEY
 ```
-Where the lefthand value is your SMTP server username, password, and server respectively.
+Where the left-hand value is your SMTP server username, password, and server respectively.

 Notes: If you are using gmail, the server argument is optional.
 In this case the prior two arguments are your gmail
 username and password respectively.
 The key argument is optional and only necessary when using Whitepages for phone number carrier lookup.